 - Tap on your Apple ID

 - Now tap on Sign Out

-A general reset (erase all contents and settings) usually resets everything including passcodes but just to be sure, you might want to disable all restrictions too, if you’ve set them.
-To disable restrictions, all you need to do is head over to Settings -> General -> Restrictions and Disable Restrictions (enter the restriction passcode).
+A general reset (erase all contents and settings) usually resets everything including passcodes but just to be sure, you might want to disable Screen Time Passcode, if you’ve set it.

 #9.
 Safari, Mail, Calendars, Reminders

 When you delete your iCloud account, most of the items in Safari, Reminders, Calendars, etc. are gone.
 Ditto for Mail accounts too.
 But there could be history leftovers, page caches, reading list items that you might want to delete on the old iPhone.
 You should do that now.